ewendel/elm-workshop/book/snake/LEVEL1.md

 When working in a language with a good type system, it is often a good idea to start development by modeling the types that will be used in your program.

-We encourage you to take a stab at this, but we have included below one way of doing this.
+We encourage you to take a stab at this yourself first, but we have included one way of doing it below.

 You will also need a function that can be used to create a `Map` (the playing field) of a given size.